A head-lice outbreak affects everyone!

 Cleaning the Environment.
 This really is a no brainer.
 Wash and Dry (Hot dryer) everything that came into contact with the head for the last 24 hours.
 If you can’t wash it, just don’t use it for three days.

 Notify relatives, friends and neighbors.
 The only thing worse than your child having lice is not knowing that your child has lice.
 If your kid was playing with another child within the last 2 weeks, let the family know.
 It is easier to get rid of lice early on and it prevents your child from being re-exposed.
-We offer Free Head Checks on the first Friday of every month in our office.

 Hair Maidens offers Lice Protection Plan (LPP) to provide one-on-one help for you and your family to prevent a lice outbreak.
 As a preferred customer you will qualify for the following premium services: